aws/aws-cdk/CONTRIBUTING.md

 Determining whether or not behavioral changes are breaking requires expertise and judgement on the part of the library owner, and testing.

-#### Dealing with behavior changes
+#### Dealing with breaking behavior changes

 Most of the time, behavioral changes will arise because we want to change the default value or default behavior of some property (i.e., we want to change the interpretation of what it means if the value is missing).

-The user must opt in to the new behavior, either by:
+If the new behavior is going to be breaking, the user must opt in to it, either by:

-* Adding a new API element (class, property, method, ...) to have users explicitly opt in to the new behavior at the source code level;
-  * Potentially `@deprecate`ing the old API element.
+* Adding a new API element (class, property, method, ...) to have users explicitly opt in to the new behavior at the source code level (potentially `@deprecate`ing the old API element); or
 * Use the [feature flag](#feature-flags) mechanism to have the user opt in to the new behavior without changing the source code.